-On Friday, October 22, I sat down with pianist Aaron Parks between sets at Upstairs Jazz Bar & Grill here in Montreal.
+On Friday, October 22, I sat down with pianist Aaron Parks between sets at Upstairs Jazz Bar & Grill where he was performing for the Montreal Jazz Festival.
 He was performing in the Rick Rosato Quintet.
 (Read this review, on Nextbop, for more information on that performance.)
 We talked for about twenty minutes about his work, his projects, his influences, his life in New York, his views on the importance of rhythm.
 The interview was sort of interrupted when Peter Schlamb, the vibraphonist in the quintet, walked into the musicians’ room where we were talking.
 It was no problem, though.

 Read Other Articles in Our ‘Jazz Musician Interviews’ Series!